 Student must display satisfactory performance in both the classroom and all on- campus labs (minimum of C or 75 required) and satisfactorily complete all course requirements to complete RNSG 1327.
-If unsuccessful in RNSG 1327, a student is not eligible for readmission into the Transition Program or progression to RNSG 1251 and 2213 if an 8-week course.
+If unsuccessful in RNSG 1327, a student is not eligible for readmission into the Transition Program or progression to RNSG 1251 and 2213.